Fghurayri/portfolio/src/routes/posts/deploy-sveltekit-on-heroku/index.md

   },
 ```

-Finally, in the `svelte.config.js` file, use the node adapter and configure the port to read from Heroku's env.
+Finally, in the `svelte.config.js` file, use the node adapter and configure the port to read from Heroku's environment port: (delete the `|` from the `process|.env.port`)

 ```diff
 + import node from "@sveltejs/adapter-node";